dnsimple/dnsimple-support/content/articles/how-certificate-renewal-works.markdown

 ---
 title: How does the Certificate Renewal work?
-excerpt: Welcome to DNSimple.
-This page is about how certificate renewal works.
-Hosted DNS has never been this easy.
+excerpt: DNSimple provides a certificate renewal interface that will drastically reduce the amount of time required to purchase a new certificate.
 categories:
 - SSL Certificates
 ---